fedoco/itc-reporter/README.md

 The result is a list of account numbers you can then specify with the `-a` or `--account` argument in later queries regarding sales reports.
 Similarly, you'd use `getAccounts Finance` in order to find out account numbers that can be used for financial report queries.

 #### Fetching the password from the Keychain
 But what about the cleartext password following the `-P` parameter?
-If you want to store and fetch it securely from the OS X Keychain instead, you need to create a new keychain item.
+If you want to store and fetch it securely from the macOS Keychain instead, you need to create a new keychain item.
 To do so, open the **Keychain Access.app**, select the default keychain, press **⌘N** and fill in your Apple ID login credentials.
-The item name you set for this new keychain entry is going to be what you have to supply for `-p` (lowercase now!).
+The item name you set for this new keychain entry is going to be what you have to supply for `-p` (now lowercase!).

 The following example queries iTunes Connect's availability status for financial reports while fetching the Apple ID password from the Keychain item named "iTC Access":